jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

 * `.show XXX (name)`
     Show the widget, if it was already hidden.

+* `.move XXX (name, row, column=0, colspan=0, rowspan=0, sticky='EW')`
+    Move a widget to a new grid position.
+    If called while inside a different container, the widget will be cloned into that container.

 * `.remove XXX (name)`
     Permanently remove the widget (deletes it).